sbansal1999/sbansal1999.github.io/src/content/blog/third-fourth-week-of-coding-period.md

 sense to write about the work I did in the third and fourth week of the coding period in a single blog post.
 I mostly worked on creating a modal that simplifes the process that users have to go through when creating a webhook URL for a Zulip Integration.
-Also, some more issues related to GitHub integration were reported by the users on which I worked.
+Also, I worked on a couple of user reported issues in GitHub Integration.

 ## Simplifying the process of creating a webhook URL